Bogdanp/molten/examples/dramatiq/README.md

 ## Usage

-Install molten with `poetry develop` then run the app with `gunicorn app:app`, then run dramatiq workers with `dramatiq app`.
+Install molten with `pip install -e '.[dev]'` then run the app with `gunicorn app:app`, then run dramatiq workers with `dramatiq app`.
 You'll also need a running RabbitMQ server.

 ## Example requests